limine-bootloader/limine/STIVALE2.md

                             //        KASLR, this flag is now reserved as KASLR
                             //        is enabled in the bootloader configuration
                             //        instead.
 Presently reserved and unused.
-                            // All other bits undefined
+                            // All other bits are undefined and must be 0.

     uint64_t tags;          // Pointer to the first of the linked list of tags.
                             // see "stivale2 header tags" section.